 Deploy OPC Server for Microsoft SQL to easily share your data through OPC!

-Integration Objects’ OPC Server for Microsoft SQL is an OPC Server software that provides your OPC clients [. . .]
+Integration Objects’ OPC Server for Microsoft SQL is a feature component of OPC Driver for Databases.
+This [. . .]

 OPCNet Broker DA